dilawarpro/ai-prompt-generator/README.md

 - Modifying the CSS in `styles.css` to change the appearance
 - Adding new templates in the `promptTemplates` object in `script.js`
 - Extending functionality by adding new options or features

-## License

-MIT License - Feel free to use, modify, and distribute this code for personal or commercial projects.

-## Acknowledgements

 - [Bootstrap](https://getbootstrap.com/)
 - [Font Awesome](https://fontawesome.com/)